TheochemUI/eOn/_sources/user_guide/metatomic_pot.md

 ---
 myst:
   html_meta:
-    "description": "Learn how to set up and use the Metatomic interface in EON for machine learning potentials with metatensor and PyTorch."
+    "description": "Learn how to set up and use the Metatomic interface in eOn for machine learning potentials with metatensor and PyTorch."
-    "keywords": "EON metatomic, machine learning potential, metatensor, PyTorch, MLIP"
+    "keywords": "eOn metatomic, machine learning potential, metatensor, PyTorch, MLIP"
 ---

 # Metatomic Interface